hortonworks-spark/spark-atlas-connector/README.md

 SAC classifies table related entities with two different kind of models: Spark / Hive.

-We decided to determine which models SAC should create based on whether Hive Hook can take care of table related entities or not.
-For Hive entities, SAC relies on HMS Atlas hook as the source of truth and expects HMS atlas hook to create it.
+We decided to skip sending create events for Hive tables managed by HMS to avoid duplication of those events from Atlas hook for Hive .
+For Hive entities, Atlas relies on Atlas hook for Hive as the source of truth.

-As SAC cannot check whether the condition is properly made, SAC relies on precondition: if Spark session is connected to the "remote HMS" (via thrift), SAC assumes Hive Hook is already set up in remote HMS and Hive Hook will take care of entities creation.

-In other words, SAC assumes table entities are being created in Hive side and just refers these entities via object id if below conditions are true:
+SAC assumes table entities are being created in Hive side and just refers these entities via object id if below conditions are true:

 * SparkSession.builder.enableHiveSupport is set
 * The value of "hive.metastore.uris" is set to non-empty